bstrebel/pimatic-phone/README.md

 The signature of the _updateLocation_ API call provides compatibility with the Android App [PimaticLocation](https://github.com/Oitzu/pimatic-location).

-Some remarks on iOS devices
+**Some remarks on iOS devices**

-- Notification emails: A notification email from Apple is generated when the iCloud session is established on pimatic startup/device creation
+Notification emails: A notification email from Apple is generated when
+    the iCloud session is established on pimatic startup/device creation

 - Two factor authentication: If activated, a notification dialog pops up on your device requiring a confirmation for the session.
 Also a verification code is displayed.
+It seems that neither the confirmation nor the verification code is necessary to access the iCloud device information.

 - Update interval: Requesting location information from the iPhone triggers the device to push the data to the iCloud.
-A short period increases power consumtion significantly and may drain your batteries.
+A short period increases power consumption significantly and may drain your battery.

 - Session ID and cookies are not permanently stored but recreated at pimatic startup/iOS device initialisation